Juliana Evans: Marriage and issue

-On 30 April 2017, she married His Highness Tengku Shariffuddin Shah Ibni Tengku Sulaiman Shah, one of a senior members of the Selangor royal family.
+On 30 April 2017, Evans married His Highness Tengku Shariffuddin Shah bin Tengku Sulaiman Shah, one of a senior members of the Selangor royal family.
 Currently, her husband is 10th in line to the throne of Selangor.

-Upon her marriage she was granted the title of Che’ Puan (equivalent to the English "Lady") as a Prince’s consort that was not of a royal descent.
-She is styled Yang Berbahagia (The Felicitous).
+Upon her marriage Evans was granted the title of Che Puan (equivalent to the English "Lady") as a Prince's consort that was not of a royal descent.
+She is styled as Yang Berbahagia (The Honourable).

-Through her marriage, she is also a member of the Royal House of Opu Daeng Celak and are related to notable royal figures, namely:
+Through her marriage, Evans became a member of the Royal House of Opu Daeng Celak and are related to notable royal figures, namely: